jenergy/jzIntvImGui/README.md

 # Next Steps (somewhere, maybe, in the future)
 #### Nintendo Switch
  - Fix and merge [Nintendo Switch branch](https://github.com/jenergy/jzIntvImGui/tree/Nintendo_Switch) in main branch
-#### Desktop (Windows and Linux)
- - Add option to launch an external jzIntv instead of the embedded one
 #### All
  - Capture jzIntv output